Wag-Media/wagmedia-com-bot/test.md

 ## Universal Publish Emoji (UPE)

-- 🚥 superusers🦹 can add universal payment emojis (UPE) to posts
+- 🚥⭕️ superusers🦹 can add universal payment emojis (UPE) to posts
-- 🚥 adding UPE emojis publishes a post
+- 🚥⭕️ adding UPE emojis publishes a post
-- 🚥 UPE can only be added if there are no other payment emojis
+- 🚥⭕️ UPE can only be added if there are no other payment emojis
-- 🚥 after UPE is added to a post, no other payment emojis can be added
+- 🚥⭕️ after UPE is added to a post, no other payment emojis can be added
+- 🚥⭕️ reacting with the universal publish emoji will publish a (valid) post even if it has no payments

-- 🚥 when UPE is removed the post is unpublished
+- 🚥⭕️ when UPE is removed the post is unpublished
-- 🚥 all functionality is like it was never there (payment emojis can be added)
+- 🚥⭕️ all functionality is like it was never there (payment emojis can be added)

 ## Integration Tests